Last updated on September 23rd, 2024 at 07:53 am

 It reflects the value placed on harmony and cooperation within the group.

-Individuals in such cultures prioritise reaching a unanimous agreement through discussion and compromise, ensuring that everyone’s perspectives are considered.
+Individuals in such cultures prioritize reaching a unanimous agreement through discussion and compromise, ensuring that everyone’s perspectives are considered.

 This approach creates a sense of belonging and shared responsibility, contributing to social cohesion.

-It may, at times, prioritise group harmony over individual opinions, promoting unity and cooperation in decision-making processes.
+It may, at times, prioritize group harmony over individual opinions, promoting unity and cooperation in decision-making processes.

 17. Social Hierarchy